 There are many different ways to use dictation in your classroom!
 You could use it as a whole group activity with your phonics lesson, or you could use it in your reading small groups.
 An easy way to incorporate this into your reading small groups is to create a sentence that has many words with the phonics skill you practiced in the book.

-You could have your students write a sentence about what they did in science that day.
+You could have your students write a sentence about what they did in science that day as part of their dictation activities for kids.
+This could easily be done in a science journal that they have individually!

 Get them HERE on the website shop!

 Do you use dictation activities for students in your classroom?
-When do you use it?
+When do you use them?
 I’d love to hear your answers to these questions in the comments below.

 pin it for later